Polo shirts are the best.

-How to Fix a Flimsy Polo Shirt Collar?
+How to Fix a Floppy Polo Shirt Collar?

 If you’ve got a crease on the collar of your pique polo shirt (or any polo shirt for that matter), or if it looks very flimsy and curled up, there are basically three ways that you can go about fixing it:

 1. Vinegar and Ironing combination